moskomule/moskomule/README.md

 ### News

+* Our paper "Self-attention Networks Localize When QK-eigenspectrum Concentrates" is accepted at ICML.
 * I will attend FIMI @ Bristol🇬🇧.
 * I will attend DLWS @ Tokyo🇯🇵.
 * I will attend MLSS @ Okinawa🇯🇵 as an organizer.